 The path has an open aspect, not hemmed in by trees, so the views are wide-ranging.
 There’s much to see beside the path, too, from the chateau at Mesnieres to the gourmet café in the old station at Nesle/St Saire.
 Signs encourage you to venfure off-piste, to bars and restaurants in villages, and the larger town of Neufchâtel-en-Bray.

 Forges-les-Eaux (34mi) Serqueux is still a railway junction of some import, and the route takes a brief séjour on roads and tracks to get past it.
 It returns to the railway, though, for the final entrance to Forges, a pleasant little town with a very traditional French market square.
 There’s plenty of accommodation here for your first night in France.

 Were it not for the recession, this next section could have been railway path, too.
 France’s government, however, is determined to spend its way back to prosperity, and is putting the disused railway from Forges to Gisors back into commission.
 That’s good news for local people, of course, but cyclists needn’t feel let down: the local lanes are delightful and never too hilly.

 The Avenue Verte splits here.
 A left turn will take you on the circuitous longer route via Beauvais and Senlis; however, we turn right for the more direct route to Paris.
-Bear left at the next fork; the signage was missing when we cycled the route in mid-summer 2013.
+Bear left at the next fork.

 Urban it may be, but the route from Cergy to the Seine is faithful to the ‘green’ promise, largely following city bike paths through woodland.
 (Incidentally, ignore any signs claiming it’s only 30km to Paris: they’re wholly mistaken.)
 After crossing the Oise at Neuville, double back on yourself and follow the waterside path to the mouth of the river.